-10. Your attorney should request at this time, the cooperative financials and by laws so they can review with you along with the contract of sale.
+10. Your attorney should request at this time, the cooperative financials and by-laws so they can review them with you along with the contract of sale.

-11. While your attorney is dealing with the contract aspect, you should gather your financial documents which will be requested by the cooperative such as a month of paystubs, two months bank statements, two year tax return and your preapproval letter.
-Note each cooperative has their own rules and may request more months of any financial document.
+11. While your attorney is dealing with the contract aspect, you should gather your financial documents which will be requested by the cooperative such as a month of pay stubs, two months of bank statements, two years of tax returns, and your preapproval letter.
+Note that each cooperative has its own rules and may request more months of any financial document.
 You will also have to complete a cooperative application and credit check.

-12. When you go to your attorney’s office be prepared to put down at least 10 percent of contract price so bring your check book.
+12. When you go to your attorney’s office be prepared to put down at least 10 percent of the contract price so bring your checkbook.

 13. Once you sign the contract, the seller will sign the contract.